 Takeaway: it’s easier to find React Native developers, whereas Flutter has fewer developer resources.

-Flutter and React Native are both optimized to build apps for iOS and Android.
+Flutter and React Native are both optimized frameworks to build mobile apps for iOS and Android..
 These development frameworks can also help you build desktop and web applications.

 However, smartwatch and iPad apps development is not supported at this moment.
 So you’d have to fall back to technologies like Swift in the case of Apple Watch or iPad apps and Kotlin in the case of Wear OS applications.